-QILT is funded by the Australian Government Department of Education, Skills and Employment.
+QILT is funded by the Australian Government Department of Education.
 The Social Research Centre administers the QILT surveys and associated QILT resources, including this website.

 The ComparED website is designed to allow potential students to confirm their choices about the higher education institutions and study areas they are considering for their further education.Data collected through the QILT surveys drives the ComparED website.
 The website allows users to compare information from actual students and graduates about their current student educational experience and graduate outcomes.
 Users can compare up to six institutions and six study areas at one time.

 Course Seeker helps potential students make informed decisions about future study.
 It provides clear, meaningful and transparent information about ATARs, pre-requisites and enrolment practices and policies of higher education providers across Australia.

 Course Seeker shows provider information, course information, entry requirements and admission processes.
 It also highlights student satisfaction and graduate outcome survey results, both at the study area level and for the provider as a whole.